-How do we make this vision a reality?
-DCTMI needs sustained help from people across the metro area.
+We can transform education and the civic culture in Washington and serve as a model for the nation, but we need sustained help from people across the metro area.
 We understand this is a challenge for many people, but if you can volunteer only two hours a month, we would welcome your help, even if you don't have time to be a weekly tutor or mentor.

-We are building a network of small teams - 3-6 people each - who can volunteer together a couple of hours a month and share in the camaraderie of working and learning together.
-We also have a limited number of PAID positions available for Team Organizers or others taking on substantial leadership.
-(See p.2 for details.)
+We are building a network of small teams - 3-10 people each - who can volunteer together a couple of hours a month and share in the camaraderie of working and learning together.